Anbehner/Android-Project/docs/_posts/2017-05-07-RequirementsAnalysis.md

 ## Phase II – Gathering Requirements:

-With this whole bunch of questionnaires, we attacked our customer :blush:.
+With this whole bunch of questionnaires we attacked our customer.
 We met him in person discussed with him about our queries.
 Apart from the answers to our queries, he also provided us with additional requirements as below.

 1. In the Home Screen there should be an overview of the transactions made for last 2 weeks.